-In permit Year 2, Halifax completed Phase I mapping, initial catchment delineations of all catchments, and conducted initial dry weather outfall screening at all outfalls in the MS4 regulated areas.
-Follow-up activities will be completed in Permit Year 3.
-Further information on these efforts is presented in the following sections.
+In Permit Year 2, Halifax completed Phase I mapping, initial catchment delineations of all catchments, and conducted initial dry weather outfall screening at all outfalls in the MS4 regulated areas.
+In Year 3, Halifax refined its mapping and catchment delineations and performed follow up dry weather screening and sampling at various outfalls.
+In Year 4, Halifax continued to refine its mapping and catchment delineations from as-builts and field work and performed follow-up dry weather screening at newly mapped outfalls.
+Halifax also started completing catchment investigations and performed an analysis of System Vulnerability Factors.
+Additional information on Permit Year 4 efforts is presented in the following sections, where applicable.